Read-The-Question/rtq-review/src/pages/md/topicpapers/topicpapers_talgebra_16.md

 Let the cost of an orange (in pence) $= b$

-It is really important to convert into the right units.
+ABBR: It is really important to use the right units in calculations and convert where required.

 Let's convert all the costs into pence.

 As per the question,